gravity-ui/uikit/src/components/Select/README.md

 ## Popup width

-Popup width managed by the `popupWidth` property.
-Available values:
+You can manage the popup width with the `popupWidth` property.
+The available values are:

-`'fit'` - apply control width.
+`'fit'`: Apply control width.

-`number` - apply width in pixels.
+`number`: Apply width in pixels.

-There are some points about default behaviour:
+Points to note about the default behavior:

-- The width of the popup is equal to the width of the widest option, but not wider than `90vw`.
-Does not work in case of using [virtualization](#virtualized-list).
+- The popup width is equal to the width of the widest option, but not wider than `90vw`.
+This does not apply in case you use [virtualization](#virtualized-list).

 - Narrow options are stretched to fit the width of the control.